-- Test purchasing data (sale rates) in comparison to regional and national data. - % of businesses brought back into compliance following an intervention - % of reports addressed by way of advice, test purchase or inspection. - % of businesses reporting satisfaction with guidance and support provided
+- Test purchasing data (sale rates) in comparison to regional and national data. - % of businesses brought back into compliance following an intervention. - % of reports addressed by way of advice, test purchase or inspection. - % of businesses reporting satisfaction with guidance and support provided.

-Priority 2: Deliver effective support for all people who experience harmful patterns of substance use
+Priority 2: Deliver effective support for all people who experience harmful substance use

 Why this is a priority?

 Investing in treatment services not only helps to save lives, but also substantially reduces the economic and social costs of harms associated with drugs and alcohol.
-Research has shown that every £1 invested in drug treatment results in a £4 social return on investment - a total of £21 over 10 years; and every £1 invested in alcohol treatment results in a £3 social return on investment - a total of £26 over 10 years.
-For many who experience harmful patterns of use of substances, engaging in treatment can be the catalyst for getting the medical and social help they need to address the underlying causes of their use of substances, and current physical, mental health and social symptoms.
-Being in treatment reduces offending behaviour - up to half for alcohol users - reduces drug and alcohol related deaths, and the spread of blood borne diseases such as Hepatitis C. The public values drug and alcohol treatment - 82% said that the greatest benefit of treatment was improved community safety.
+Research has shown that every £1 invested in drug treatment results in a £4 social return on investment - a total of £21 over 10 years.
+And every £1 invested in alcohol treatment results in a £3 social return on investment - a total of £26 over 10 years.
+For many who experience harmful substance use, engaging in treatment can be the catalyst for getting the medical and social help they need to address the underlying causes of their use of substances, and current physical, mental health and social symptoms.
+Dame Carol Black's Independent Review estimates the costs of drug use to social care at £630 million a year and notes that treatment for drug use can reduce the cost of drug related social care by 31 per cent.
+Being in treatment reduces offending behaviour (up to half for alcohol), reduces drug and alcohol related deaths, and the spread of blood borne diseases such as Hepatitis C. The public values drug and alcohol treatment; 82% said that the greatest benefit of treatment was improved community safety.